jorgemanrubia/ib_ruby_proxy/README.md

 ## Difference with ib-ruby

 [ib-ruby](https://github.com/ib-ruby/ib-ruby) is a mature Ruby alternative for using Interactive Brokers that uses a different approach: it interacts with IB software by using lower level messages interchanges via sockets.
-It also offers a different andhigher level abstraction of the IB api.
+It also offers a different and higher-level abstraction of the IB api.
 I personally prefer the approach of `ib_ruby_proxy` (I wouldn't have created it otherwise), but `ib-ruby` has been around for a long time, it is well maintained and eliminates the dependency of JRuby.
-You should give it a try if you are thinking in invoking IB from Ruby.
+You should definitely give it a try if you are thinking in invoking IB from Ruby.

 ## Contributing